 Modern Data Warehouse Technology

-Now that you understand more about data warehouses and BI solutions, let's look at the latest technology to look for when planning your data strategy: (a) cloud-based data warehouses; (b) automated ETL tools; and (c) data lakes.
+Now that you understand more about data warehouses and BI solutions, let's look at the latest technology to look for when planning your data strategy.

 In the past, data warehouses required physical, on-site servers.
 These days, companies have either moved their information systems to cloud-based data warehouses already, or they’re considering it.
 For example, Nielsen recently moved the processing for its National Television Audience Measurement service from on-site servers to Amazon Web Services' (AWS) cloud-based ecosystem.

 Nielson's Head of Product, TV, and Audio, Scott N. Brown, explains why moving to a cloud-based system was important: